rtCamp/transcoder/readme.txt

 Initial release

 == Upgrade Notice ==
-= 1.1.2 =
+= 1.2 =
-Added new filter to allow adding a custom filename for the transcoded files and replaced file_get_contents() with wp_remote_get() to have better server compatibility
+Added new feature to track real-time transcoding process status on BuddyPress activity, media library page and media single page for administrators and fixed some bugs.